FCBGP/fcbgp-implementation/bgpd/fcserver/README.md

 $ mkdir build; cd build; cmake ..; make ; sudo make install

 # for python & ncclient
+# if your machine does't installed python3.10, but with other version
+# you may need to modify the Makefile
 $ sudo apt install python3.10 python3.10-dev python3-pip
 $ pip3 install ncclient
 ```